tomer-yechiel/pino-sentry-transport/README.md

 1. in the application code
 2. in pino-sentry-transport

-skipSentryInitialization is removed from the documentation
+expectPinoConfig is passed to pino-abstract-transport to allow Pino to pass the messageKey and errorKey to the transport [pino-abstract-transport](https://github.com/pinojs/pino-abstract-transport?tab=readme-ov-file#using-pino-config)